Think refill pouches are sustainable? Think again.

 In Australia we use 3.5 million tonnes of single use plastic every year.
 Only 9% of that plastic is recycled, while the remaining 91% ends up in landfill or discarded into our natural ecosystems where it never degrades.
 The plastic that does make it into the recycling system has a limited recycling lifespan and can most often only be 'down-cycled', not remade into like-for-like products.

-Refill pouches are commonly disposed of at soft plastic collection points by well meaning consumers.
-However, given their inability to be recycled, this leads to the contamination of large batches of otherwise recyclable soft plastic.
 The inability to recycle refill pouches and the lack of consumer education around their poor sustainability rating is creating a new problem, not solving an existing one.
+Simply, the only way to tackle the plastic crisis is to stop using plastic.

 A truly sustainable refill system

+In addition to the aluminium refills, all WØRKS products are packaged in glass, not plastic.
 From manufacture through to post-consumer, glass is the most sustainable option for personal care packaging.

 Should it enter our natural ecosystems, glass poses no risk of leaching toxins into soil and water.
 Similarly, it does not pose any risk to wildlife or marine life.